Our translation of the book's inside front endpaper foreword, not included in David Gould's.

 A new stage began in the history of our people.

 After centuries, Latvians once again wielded weapons.
 They believed — the hour has struck, now or never — as called for in that galvanizing battle cry.
 Virza writes: "All the people were hopeful of some kind of a new era, of a great reckoning against their oppressors, who had filled our entire history with horror, despair, and tears from time immemorial.
-A deep intuition told the that Latvians must lead at the fore of this war, and in selfless struggle attain some perpetual rights by which they could go down in history as a free people."
+A deep intuition told them that Latvians must lead at the forefront of this war, and in selfless struggle attain some perpetual rights by which they could go down in history as a free people."

 Even the most reserved of Latvian poets, Krūza, urged:

 To break once and for all the evil curse of power,